airmelt/LeetCode/#532 K-diff Pairs in an Array 数组中的K-diff数对.md

+# 532 K-diff Pairs in an Array 数组中的K-diff数对

 __Description__:
 Given an array of integers and an integer k, you need to find the number of unique k-diff pairs in the array.
 Here a k-diff pair is defined as an integer pair (i, j), where i and j are both numbers in the array and their absolute difference is k.

 __Example:__

 Example 1:
 Input: [3, 1, 4, 1, 5], k = 2
 Output: 2